YouHighFiveMe/youhighfiveme/README.md

 #IRC

-Please join us on IRC as this is the channel where we mostly talk about development and other things related to YouHighFiveMe application.
+You can catch us on IRC as this is the channel where most of the talk about development and other things related to YouHighFiveMe reside at.

 Channel: #youhighfive.me @ freenode.net

 #Contributing

-Please join us for some development chat and ideas on IRC's freenode.net server and channel #youhighfive.me
+Anyone is free to join the team and develop YouHighFiveMe.
+Just introduce yourself to us on IRC and let us know what issue you are willing to work on.

 Enjoy and welcome to the project!